pwgit-create/FileEncryptGui/README.md

 # File Encrypt
-File Encrypt is an application that encrypts files with RSA/AES from a graphical user interfaced.
-The benefit of using this app is that is the ease of use for the while getting the safety of 4096 bits RSA encryption.
+File Encrypt is an application that encrypts files with RSA/AES from a graphical user interface.
+The benefit of using this app is that is the ease of use while getting the safety of 4096 bits RSA encryption.

 #### Written in: Java 8